-thus nake members suffer with it; if one member be honored, all the members rejoice with it."
-Weakness or disease in any portion of the human body affects the whole; so the morbid siekly condition of so many members of the Church of Christ today affects the whole body, and holds back the strength of Christ's cause from accomplishing results which He has a right to expect.
+2. But not only so, the Holy Ghost unites the members also together.
+"Therefore if one member suffer, all the members suffer with it; if one member be honored, all the members rejoice with it."
+Weakness or disease in any portion of the human body affects the whole; so the morbid sickly condition of so many members of the Church of Christ today affects the whole body, and holds back the strength of Christ's cause from accomplishing results which He has a right to expect.

 Therefore it is a very solemn thing to be responsible for schism or separation in the Church.
 When we do we sin against the heart of Jesus, we sin against the Holy Ghost, we sin against the very body of Christ.
 Therefore it is not only necessary to keep from offences, injuries, and attacks upon the body of Christ; but we must also maintain a healthful spiritual condition, or we shall defile the whole body by sympathetic contact.
 And, therefore, if we are filled with the Spirit, we shall have a very tender, compassionate and sympathetic heart toward Christ's Church, and shall be solicitous and sensitive for her welfare and prosperity.
-It will be our joy. like the great apostle's, "to be offered upon the sacrifice and services of her faith," and to "fill up that which remains of the sufferings of Christ for His body, the Church: 'sharing with the blessed Head the needs of His people, bearing one another's burdens, and so fulfilling the law of Christ.
+It will be our joy, like the great apostle's, "to be offered upon the sacrifice and services of her faith," and to "fill up that which remains of the sufferings of Christ for His body, the Church;" sharing with the blessed Head the needs of His people, bearing one another's burdens, and so fulfilling the law of Christ.

+IV.
 THE HOLY GHOST ENDUES AND ENABLES THE BODY OF CHRIST FOR ITS VARIOUS MINISTRIES.